British company claims biggest engine advance since the jet

 Reaction Engines Ltd believes its Sabre engine, which would operate like a jet engine in the atmosphere and a rocket in space, could displace rockets for space access and transform air travel by bringing any destination on Earth to no more than four hours away.

-That ambition was given a boost on Wednesday by ESA, which has acted as an independent auditor on the Sabre test programme.
+That ambition was given a boost on Wednesday by ESA, which has acted as an independent auditor on the Sabre test program.

 "ESA are satisfied that the tests demonstrate the technology required for the Sabre engine development," the agency's head of propulsion engineering Mark Ford told a news conference.